-While tutoring is similar to classroom, teaching it is important to note the differences.
-What works in a large group may not working in small groups.
+While tutoring is similar to classroom teaching, it is important to note the differences.
+What works in a large group may not work in small groups.
 Research has shown that tutoring can be a powerful teaching tool that comes with its own set of effective techniques.
 Starting with the most obvious, tutoring takes place in small groups or in one on one settings.
 The power of ratio is extremely evident when it comes to learning.
-Nearly everyone can look back to a time they felt confused by a lesson.
-In addition, sadly, we can recall feeling isolated in our puzzlement of what others seemed to understand effortlessly.
+Nearly everyone can think back to a time of confusion caused by an activity or lesson.
+Unfortunately, we can also recall the feeling of being isolated in our puzzlement of what others seemed to understand effortlessly.
 Small pupil to instructor ratios allow for comfort in exploring tricky ideas and asking questions that remain unanswered.

-Whether a student is struggling, trying to get ahead, or is simply passionate about retaining and applying education to life, tutoring has been proven an effective resource.
-Students today are expected to learn at a greater pace and develop higher levels of critical thinking skills than ever before.
+Whether a student is struggling, trying to get ahead, or is simply passionate about retaining and applying education to life, tutoring is a proven effective resource.
+The expectation today is that students learn at a greater pace and develop higher levels of critical thinking skills than ever before.
 Students and teachers feel the stress of meeting learning objectives alike.
-Although many students can keep up with the demands, many students who fall behind.
-Learning timelines cannot and will not ever be flexible enough to give every pupil the comprehension of every topic that they need.
+Although many students can keep up with the demands, many students also fall behind.
+Learning timelines cannot, and will not ever, be flexible enough to give every pupil the comprehension of every topic that they need.
 Unfortunately, these small gaps of misconception in a subject area can grow over time.
 Here is where the benefits of effective tutoring bring hope into the classroom.
 Look at tutoring as one would a multivitamin.
 An individual’s schooling could be strong and nourishing; or it could be lacking in some areas.
-Either way, tutoring can act as an educational supplement; ensuring gaps are filled and true comprehension mastered given the time and attention required for each student.
+Either way, tutoring can act as an educational supplement; ensuring gaps are filled and true comprehension mastered given the time and attention required for each student..